 If you’re thinking about buying a home, but you currently own one, how do you go about it?
 Do you need to sell your current home in order to be able to afford your new home or qualify for a loan?
-It’s actually quite common for people to need to sell their home at the same time they’re buying a home – let’s face it, most of us don’t have a giant pile of cash from which to pull from, so we’re going to need the proceeds from the sale of your current home to help you buy the new one.
+It’s actually quite common for people to need to sell their home at the same time they’re buying homes for sale – let’s face it, most of us don’t have a giant pile of cash from which to pull from, so we’re going to need the proceeds from the sale of our current home to help us buy the new one.
 We’ve seen situations where several home purchases and sales are tied together, which can make for a precarious situation if one of the sales falls apart.
 But, with some patience and skill, you can manage to sell your home and buy a home all at the same time.

 Buying a Home When You Own a Home

 A lot of people don’t like to put their house on the market until they’ve found the perfect home, but we find that it usually results in a much weaker position on the buying side.
 When you make an offer on a home that is contingent on the sale of your home, you are asking the sellers to place their trust and faith in the sale of your current home.
 What if you’re priced too high?
 What if no one makes an offer on your house?
 The seller you’re buying a home from has to worry about all of this.
 The best thing you can do is get your house on the market right away.
 If you get an offer on the home, that just means we need to find you one right away and get it under contract.

 Addendum for Sale of Other Property by Buyer